The Complaints Committee on Transactions with Financial Firms

-- The clients of the financial firms can turn to the Committee with grievances arising from disputed.
+- The clients of the financial firms can turn to the Committee with grievances arising from disputes.
 In addition the Committee handles complaints concerning legal disputes between financial firms, or their subsidiaries and their clients, provided there is a contractual relationship between these parties.

 - The Committee does not settle disputes that come under the jurisdiction of the Icelandic government.
 Nor does it handle claims that cannot be valued in financial terms, changes in the general financial charges of financial firms, or disputes that are being handled by civil courts or courts of arbitration.
 The Committee does not handle cases that are so unclear, badly informed or if the claims are so vague that they are unfit for ruling.

 - The Committee may dismiss a case on the grounds that the available information or other special circumstances render it unfit for ruling.
-A dismissal shall be supported by arguments and accompanied by information on how to seek recourse within the legal system or from other organisations.
+A dismissal shall be supported by arguments and accompanied by information on how to seek recourse within the legal system or from other organizations.
 If the committee has begun procedures to settle a dispute that subsequently comes before a court of law, the case shall be dismissed by the Committee.

 How does the committee operate?

-If a financial firm has not forwarded objections or comments to the Committee within three weeks of the receipt of the complaint, procedures may start on the case on the basis of the available information unless the Committee has accepted a request for a further delay from the financial firms.
+If a financial firm has not forwarded objections or comments to the Committee within four weeks of the receipt of the complaint, procedures may start on the case on the basis of the available information unless the Committee has accepted a request for a further delay from the financial firms.